Blood Orange Truffle Cake

 Originally Posted March 28, 2011.
 Updated 2/21/2021

 To start off a week straight of cake recipes, I'm proud to share my "Blood Orange Truffle Torte" recipe!

-This recipe made its debut in the February issue of Plymouth Magazine, where it was not only featured in a several page spread, it starred on the cover!
+This recipe made its debut in the February 2011 issue of Plymouth Magazine, where it was not only featured in a several page spread, it starred on the cover!

-This cake has been a favorite offering of Celebration Generation since its creation, and has earned many rave reviews by those who've been served it - including the guests of the Goth Wedding that we blogged about a while back!
+This cake had been a favorite offering of Celebration Generation since its creation, and has earned many rave reviews by those who've been served it - including the guests of the Goth Wedding that we blogged about a while back!

 It's also one of the many cake recipes featured in Evil Cake Overlord, coming out on April 30th!